ktlim/sdf-docs/accounts-and-access.md

   * Obtain a SLAC ID via the [Scientific Collaborative Researcher Registration process](https://it.slac.stanford.edu/identity/scientific-collaborative-researcher-registration)
   * Take Cyber 100 training via the [SLAC training portal](http://training.slac.stanford.edu/web-training.asp)
   * Ask your [SLAC POC](contact-us.md#facpoc) to submit a ticket to SLAC IT requesting a UNIX account.
 In your request indicate your SLAC ID, and your preferred account name (and second choice).
-2. Enable the SLAC UNIX account into S3DF:
+2. Enable the SLAC UNIX account into S3DF through COACT:
   * Log into [coact](https://s3df.slac.stanford.edu/coact) using your SLAC UNIX account and follow the instructions to enable your account in S3DF.
 If the account creation process fails for any reason, we'll let you know.
 Otherwise, you can assume your account will be enabled within 1 hour.

 ?> In some cases, e.g. for Rubin and LCLS, you may want to ask your